Chairman’s corporate governance statement

 The Company’s Management Team, who report into the Executive, meets with the Executive at least quarterly to review commercial, operational and financial risks facing the business.
-They are assessed according to their nature and magnitude and given a score based on the seriousness of the risk and the likelihood of the risk occurring.
+These risks are assessed according to their nature and magnitude and given a score based on the seriousness of the risk and the likelihood of the risk occurring.
 The effectiveness of the controls implemented to minimise the risks are also reviewed.
 The aim of these reviews is to provide reasonable assurance that material risks are identified and appropriate action is taken at an early stage.
-From this review the Company maintains its internal risk register which on an annual basis is reviewed and updated by the Audit Committee and the Board.
+From this review the Company maintains its internal risk register which on an annual basis is reviewed and updated by the Finance & Audit Committee and the Board.
 New material risks which arise in the meantime, such as the potential effect of Brexit, are added to the risk register and discussed at Board level as they arise.

 The Company has also implemented a system called PACE (Product and Cycle Time Excellence) as a key part of its evaluation and monitoring of R&D projects.
 PACE identifies the risks facing each of the Company’s projects and how to mitigate each risk.